membranes/graphs/docs/source/index.rst

 .. container:: .large

-    These pages review the details thus far, of a potential redaction system project.
-These details are critical to determining the technological feasibility and financial viability of the potential project.
+    These pages outline the details, thus far, of a potential adaptive named entity recognition architecture.
+These details are critical to determining the technological feasibility and financial viability.

 .. raw:: html